brooklabteam/SC2-genome-curation/README.md

 ```
     sh -e loop-COVID-seq.txt
 ```

+If running this process in Windows, save the loop-COVID-seq-windows.txt file as a Windows Batch file (.bat).
+Cd into the parent folder and run the new loop-COVID-seq-windows.bat file.

 The above script produces the following outputs:
 - A summary file, "sequence_summary.csv", that summarizes the following information across each genome in the dataset: ID_Viro, seq_name, total_reads, coverage, n_missing, Ct, sample_collection_date, avg_depth, totN, totAmbiguous, totSNP.
 - A more detailed summary file, "seq_check_manual.csv", that lists all the positions of the Ns, Ambiguities, and SNPs for each genome in the project.